 Pursuant to the Crime Awareness and Security Act, the following statistics reflect the number of criminal offenses reported for the main campus in Branchburg, as well as off-site locations.

-Click here to view statistics from the Branchburg campus and all off-site locations.
+Click here to view the Annual Security Report to view statistics from the Branchburg campus and all off-site locations.

 Registered Sex Offender